Skip to content

 4. A warning will appear asking ‘Are you sure you want to remove the insurance record?’.

-The Owners tab houses information about the property owners.
-This tab can be used to list all owners, some of which may not be stakeholders on the application.
+The Owners tab contains information about the property's owners.
+This tab can be used to list all owners, including those who are not stakeholders on the application.
+No fields in this tab are required, allowing for privacy considerations.

 Add an Owner